-In 1892, Professor George Colcord and his wife, Ada, started Graysville Academy in Graysville, Tennessee.
-Twenty-three students enrolled that first year.
+In 1892, Professor George Colcord and his wife, Ada, started Graysville Academy in Graysville, Tennessee, where 23 students enrolled that first year.

 In November 1897, the school's name was changed to Southern Industrial School, and in 1901, it was changed again to Southern Training School.